chhsdata/dataplaybook/3_implement.md

 * Reduce contracting and data use agreement redundancies

 See the CHHS Data Exchange Agreement, Business Use Case Proposal, and related data sharing materials [in the Resource Library]({{ site.baseurl }}/resource_library#datasharing "CHHS Data Sharing Framework").

+Data Sharing Tips:
+1. The CHHS data sharing process encourages collaboration between departments.
+Start by requesting a meeting with the data provider to talk through your business use case.
+You will likely find the data provider has important insights about the data you are requesting.
+2. The CHHS data sharing process requires data providers to work with the Departmental Data Coordinator in the development of a Business Use Case Proposal.
+Data coordinators will help programs refine Business Use Case Proposals so that they can be successful.
+If the two parties cannot come to agreement, the data coordinators will assist in taking the request to the Risk Management Subcommittee to help moderate the dispute.
+3. The CHHS Data Exchange Agreement and associated resources govern intra-agency data sharing between CHHS departments.
+Considering using these resources as templates for data sharing agreements with California government agencies, local governments, and universities as well.

 [![CHHS Governance Resources]({{ site.baseurl }}/assets/images/03_figure04.png "CHHS Governance Resources")]({{ site.baseurl }}/resource_library)